Putting Kids Before Conflict

 When co-parents cannot end the conflict on their own, a professional may be able to help.
-Someone such as a mediator or another neutral third party professional could help to teach co-parents problem-solving and better communication skills.
+Someone such as a mediator or another neutral third-party professional could help to teach co-parents problem-solving and better communication skills.

-On OFW®, parents can allow their family law or mental health practitioners to oversee the correspondence without having to forward it to them separately.
-Having communication monitored may also encourage parents to discuss matters of conflict more amicably than they may do so otherwise.
+On OurFamilyWizard, parents can allow their family law or mental health practitioners to oversee the correspondence without having to forward it to them separately.
+This level of access to client information helps practitioners get the case information they need without having to wait.